Corporate Responsibility at Swiss Life

 Do you have any questions or suggestions concerning corporate responsibility at Swiss Life?
 Write to us at firstname.lastname@example.org

-The contents of the materiality matrix were established in 2015 as part of a multi-level materiality process involving internal and external stakeholders.
+The contents of the materiality matrix were established as part of a multi-level materiality process involving internal and external stakeholders.
 Based on qualitative and quantitative interviews with the Swiss Life Corporate Executive Board, a project group comprising specialists from Investor Relations, Asset Managers, Human Resources and Corporate Communication worked on selected key themes for Swiss Life, discussed them with selected stakeholders and refined them in structured interviews.
-Finally, the completed materiality matrix was approved and ratified by the Corporate Executive Board (G4–18).
+Finally, the completed materiality matrix was approved and ratified by the Corporate Executive Board (GRI 102-46).
 The matrix is reviewed annually and amended when necessary.
-No material changes were made in 2017.
+There were no amendments made in 2018.

 - Investment strategy

 - Sustainable profitability

 - Employee commitment and development